Djeeberjr/fw-anwesenheit/README.md

 - `LOG_LEVEL`: Can be set to either "debug","warn","error","trace" or "info".
 Defaults to "warn" in production.
 - `HTTP_PORT`: What port to listen on.
 Defaults to 80.
 - `HOTSPOT_IDS`: A semicolon seperated list of ids to activate the hotspot with e.g. `578B5DF2;c1532b57`.
+- `HOTSPOT_SSID`: Set the hotspot ssid.
+Defaults to "fwa".
+- `HOTSPOT_PW`: Set the hotspot password.
+Default to "a9LG2kUVrsRRVUo1".
+Recommended to change.